 Loss of income is sometimes cited as a reason for why widowhood brings negative effects on health among women but this hasn’t necessarily been found to be true for men.

-In one National Institutes of Health study from 2014, researchers did look at the positive side of widowhood and found that older adults can be highly resilient and successfully cope and adapt to the loss of a spouse.
-Social support is what alleviates the deleterious effects of negative life events.
+In one National Institutes of Health study from 2014, researchers looked at the positive side of widowhood and found that older adults can be highly resilient and successfully cope and adapt to the loss of a spouse.
+Social support is what alleviates the deleterious effects of negative life events, even if that means just one friend speaking the right words into a cell phone from many miles away.

 6 Stages of Grief for a Widower

 There are seven stages in the grieving process for a widower.
-Understanding these can help you offer much compassion for someone who has lost their spouse.
+Understanding these can help you offer much compassion for a friend or loved one who has lost their spouse.

 1 – Denial and Disbelief

 The denial and disbelief stage is often associated with uncontrollable emotions.
 It’s closely associated with a state of shock.
-Along with these feelings is a type of brain fog that includes short-term memory loss.
+Along with these feelings is a type of brain fog that includes short-term memory loss for widows and widowers alike.

 Feeling that a spouse’s absence is only temporary is common.
 What goes with this denial is the feeling that any minute, she will be preparing your dinner.
-Another characteristic is talking to the spouse as if she is there.
+Another characteristic is attemtping to talk to the spouse as if she is there.
 This occurs until there is acceptance that she’s not coming back.

 2 – Anger

 A widower’s anger could be at oneself, at God, at any person the widower may see as having been negligent, etc. The anger is often manifested at those who are nearby.
-Expressing anger is better than holding it in.
-However, asking for forgiveness when you took your anger out on others is important.
+Expressing anger and pain is better than holding it in, and these feelings are normal and valid.
+However, asking for forgiveness when you take your anger out on others is important.

 3 – Bargaining for a Different Outcome